Afghanistan: The need after the earthquake

 The AWEC employees try to reach the most remote villages, explore the situation there, to determine and help.
 It is already clear: food, makeshift accommodations, medication and clothing are urgently needed.
 Because people have their entire household items under the ruins.

-Terre des Hommes has provided AWEC 50,000 euros so that 300 families in Baramal and Gayan are supplied with the bare most: You will receive packages with rice, legumes, food oil, salt and spices or with consumed dry food, as well as drinking water and storage containers for storing the water.
+Terre des Hommes has provided AWEC with €50,000 to provide 300 families in Baramal and Gayan with essentials for at least 20 days: They will receive packages containing rice, pulses, cooking oil, salt and spices or ready-to-eat dry food, as well as drinking water and containers for storing the water.

 Medicine, baby food, clothing and hygiene kits with soap and women's bandages are also distributed to the needy, pregnant women and breastfeeding mothers receive dietary supplements.
 Since almost all houses have collapsed in many villages, planning, blankets and bed sheets are also distributed so that the families can build a make -up accommodation.
 Anyone who gets the help is decided by the AWEC employees on site together with the parishioners.
 An estimated 900 children will benefit from this.